Silver-throated tanager: Taxonomy and systematics

 The silver-throated tanager was first described as Calliste icterocephala by Charles Lucien Bonaparte in 1851 on the basis of a specimen from Ecuador.
 The genus Calliste was subsequently synonymized with Calospiza, which itself was later lumped with Tangara.
 The generic name Tangara comes from the Tupí word tangara, meaning dancer.
 The specific name icterocephala is from the Ancient Greek words ikteros, meaning yellow, and kephalos, meaning headed.
-Silver-throated tanager is the official common name designated by the International Ornithologists' Union (IOC).
-Other names for the species include "silver throated tanager".
+Silver-throated tanager is the official common name designated by the International Ornithologists' Union.

 The silver-throated tanager is one of 27 species in the genus Tangara, in the tanager family Thraupidae.
 According to a 2004 study of mitochondrial DNA by Kevin Burns and Kazuya Naoki, it is part of a species group with the blue-whiskered tanager, green-and-gold tanager, emerald tanager, golden tanager, saffron-crowned tanager, golden-eared tanager, and flame-faced tanager within the genus.
 Within this group, it is sister to the emerald tanager.
 The clade formed by these two species is sister to the golden tanager.
 The following cladogram shows phylogenetic relationships within the species group based on the above study:

 Subspecies

-There are three recognized subspecies of the golden tanager.
+There are three recognized subspecies of the silver-throated tanager.
 The subspecies are differentiated by differences in their appearance and their distribution.